Last Updated on November 12, 2021

-You can eat cottage cheese on its own or as part of a spread, and we’ll look at those and other options here.
+You can eat this cheese on its own or as part of a spread, and we’ll look at those and other options here.

 Eating cottage cheese when pregnant is safe as long as it has been pasteurized.
-You can also cook cottage cheese in various dishes to enjoy a cheesy flavor as well as enjoy its nutritional benefits.
+You can also cook it in various dishes to enjoy a cheesy flavor as well as enjoy its nutritional benefits.

-There are some types of cottage cheese that are healthier than others, and we’ll run through those in this article, too.
+There are some types of this cheese that are healthier than others, and we’ll run through those in this article, too.

 Is Cottage Cheese Safe During Pregnancy?

 Cottage cheese is safe to eat during pregnancy as long as it has been pasteurized (Source: NHS).
-Most commercial cottages cheeses are safe, as these either pasteurize the cottage cheese, or use pasteurized milk.
+Most commercial cottage cheeses are safe, as these either pasteurize the cheese or use pasteurized milk.

-Storage is really important to prevent contamination AFTER you’ve opened the tub of cottage cheese, too.
+Storage is really important to prevent contamination AFTER you’ve opened the tub of it, too.

-You can also eat cooked cottage cheese: it can be used in pasta sauces, quiches, savory pancakes, and bread, to name just a few ideas.
+You can also eat it cooked: it can be used in pasta sauces, quiches, savory pancakes, and bread, to name just a few ideas.

-When cooked, cottage cheese tends to melt and disappear into whatever you are cooking, giving your food a creamy or moist texture with its subtle flavor.
+When cooked, it tends to melt and disappear into whatever you are cooking, giving your food a creamy or moist texture with its subtle flavor.